-All host material (fruit/vegetables) of fruit fly species (Diptera: Tephritidae) of economic significance shall only be imported under the terms of a bilateral quarantine arrangement (e.g. agreement, workplan) between the New Zealand Ministry of Agriculture and Forestry's Director, Plants Biosecurity and the head of the supply country's national plant protection organisation.
+All host material (fruit/vegetables) of fruit fly species (Diptera: Tephritidae) of economic significance shall only be imported under the terms of a bilateral quarantine arrangement (e.g. agreement, workplan) between MPI's Chief Technical Officer and the head of the supply country's national plant protection organisation.

-6 SPECIFIC CONDITIONS FOR PAPAYA FROM THE PHILIPPINES
+6 SPECIFIC CONDITIONS FOR WATERMELON FROM AUSTRALIA

-This import health standard covers the requirements for the entry of papaya, commodity subclass: fresh fruit/vegetables from the Philippines only.
+This import health standard covers the requirements for the entry of watermelon, commodity subclass: fresh fruit/vegetables from Australia only.